-At every stage, we need loving people who are attuned to our feelings and responsive to our needs.
-Loving people provide us with security necessary to venture outside our cozy comfort zones.
+At every stage, we need loving people who attune to our feelings and respond to our needs.
+Loving people provide the security necessary to venture outside our cozy comfort zones.
 They foster the courage to explore.
 Those who love us provide the “attention, appreciation, acceptance, and affection” we need.
 Without a support system, we struggle.
 The absence of supportive others elevates anxiety.
 Without external resources, the spooky hollow of change thrusts us back into the confining boundaries of the past.

 When environments lack support, the impoverished surrounding intensifies our drive for security.
 We seek safety through uncompromised structure, eliminating unpredictability.
 Safety is achieved through the inflexible rules we establish.
 When confronted by normal variations, we crumble, violently shaking our fist and cry out, "WHY ME?"
 But screaming in desperation doesn’t succor the ache of loneliness.
 It’s absolutely not fair that some lack loving support; but the universe rarely concerns itself with fairness.
 We must adapt.